Vanderscycle/tutorials-papers/docker-Kubernetes/dockerPaper.md

 # Mastering Docker after the initial trauma
+To add:
+* volume for data persistance
+* docker compose
+* multiple containers

 After a very brief overview and usage during my data science Bootcamp at Lighthouse labs, I was left very confused and unable to fully grasp how powerful a dockerized application can be.
 To learn about Docker, we will build our own website using streamlit, and dockerize it.
 This way I hope you will showcase your data science skills and past projects to future employers without having to worry about silly things like hardware or OS.